Updated: 6 days ago

 For instance, blog posts flash intriguing items that grandstand the ability of the brand in a connecting way.
 A decent method to maintain and expand on their advantage is to get them to buy your pamphlet and later send them applicable items via email.

 At this stage of the funnel, the lead has intentions to make a purchase but is not 100% sure.
 This is when the lead turns into a prospect, as they think of the budget, impact of buying, and post-buying effects.
-This is when the business showcases the prospects, the benefits of making the purchase by highlighting the positive outcomes of the buy compared to not buying.
+This is when the business showcases the prospects, and the benefits of making the purchase by highlighting the positive outcomes of the buy compared to not buying.
 This is the stage when a Marketing Qualified Lead (MQL) turns into a Sales Qualified Lead (SQL) depending on their interest.

 Following are some content types that can be used to escalate the desire: